Subspace-Boosted Model Merging: Related Work

-\textbf{Additional Training.} An alternative line of research explores model merging by introducing additional training to find the optimal merging parameters~\cite{lee2025adarankadaptiverankpruning, Yang-ICLR-2024}.
-However, in this work, we propose a training-free method designed to improve the capabilities of existing model merging techniques.
-Therefore, we consider the aforementioned methods~\cite{lee2025adarankadaptiverankpruning, Yang-ICLR-2024} as distantly-related.
+\textbf{Adaptive Methods.} An orthogonal line of research explores adaptive methods to find the optimal merging parameters~\citep{lee2025adarankadaptiverankpruning, Yang-ICLR-2024}.
+By contrast, we propose a training-free method designed to improve the capabilities of existing model merging techniques.
+Therefore, we consider adaptive methods ~\citep{lee2025adarankadaptiverankpruning, Yang-ICLR-2024} as distantly-related.